nargesyaghoubi/Foodie-Hub/README.md

 ## Features

-- Responsive design works seamlessly on desktop, tablet, and mobile
+- **Responsive Layout:** Fully optimized for seamless performance across desktop, tablet, and mobile devices leveraging Bootstrap 5.
-- Browse a variety of delicious recipes
-- Place your order through an easy and intuitive form
-- Search bar for quick recipe lookup
-- Recipe rating system
-- Nutritional information tables for healthy choices
-- Smooth and modern UI with Bootstrap 5 and custom CSS
+- **Intuitive Order Form:** A streamlined and responsive form designed for quick and effortless user input and submission.
+- **Visual Menu Presentation:** Clean and elegant display of menu items using image cards to enhance user browsing experience.
+- **Smooth Navigation:** User-friendly navigation bar enabling effortless access to all key sections of the site.
+- **Custom CSS Styling:** Tailored styles for a modern, consistent, and polished user interface.

 🔗 **Live Site:** [Click to Visit](https://nargesyaghoubi-ygh.github.io/Foodie_Hub/)